tlingf/ReadRecap/README.md

 This Chrome extension reminds you of articles you have read (spend 3+ minutes on), and allows you to add synopses son you can review them later (more functionality to add around that).

-This tries to filter to articles and blogs
+This tries to filter to articles and blogs (also showing github pages for now)

 <img width="751" alt="image" src="https://github.com/user-attachments/assets/7ff3095c-dc18-413b-8b0c-3403d0591b1e">